Amain Yellow Iris in the mid ground area of the photo growing in my front yard. This photo was taken in early Spring.

 - Rosalie Figge (found at Armstrong Garden Center)

-The flowers on the NO ID yellow iris look just like Deborah Dances, another rebloomer that will hopefully do well in zone 10
+The flowers on the NO ID yellow iris look just like Deborah Dances, another rebloomer that will hopefully do well in zone 10 and from Gerie.

 In the Spring I plan to visit a couple of the Southern California growers and see what they have available that I can’t live without.
 Despite that long list of bearded iris that I have already acquired, I still have more on my wish list, including: